Training during ST3-5 years takes place in all Trusts in the Severn Postgraduate Medical Education (PGME) School of O&G:

 - Southmead Hospital, North Bristol Trust, Bristol

-- St Michaels Hospital, University Hospitals Bristol NHS Foundation Trust, Bristol
+- St Michaels Hospital, University Hospitals Bristol and Weston NHS Foundation Trust

 Specialist Trainees usually rotate training positions on an annual basis.
 ST3 trainees working at St Michaels Hospital and Southmead Hospital have resident cover from a consultant, post CCT (or equivalent) clinical fellow or ST6/7.
+ST3 trainees at Gloucester Hospital have cover from a more experienced registrar or clinical fellow.
 All other posts are covered directly by a Consultant.